CHAPTER 2. DISABILITY AND LANGUAGE ACCESS

 Rule 252.
 Reasonable accommodations.

 A. Each UJS entity shall develop a written policy to receive and process requests for reasonable accommodations from individuals with disabilities.
-The policy shall be posted on each UJS entitys respective website and in each facility.
+The policy shall be posted on the UJS website, each UJS entitys respective website, and in each courthouse and office in the court system.

 B. All policies developed must be substantially similar to the policy appended to this Rule (Appendix A) and shall contain, at a minimum, the following elements: